evertec/ATHM-Payment-Button-API/README.md

 The API called for this JavaScript code is build based on JWT protocol to securely authenticate the communication between our services.

 Disclaimer: The Payment Button ATH Móvil is not compatible with any major Ecommerce platform.
 This includes Shopify, Wix, Woocommerce or Stripe.

+Disclaimer: We currently **do not** have a **Testing environment**.
+You need to have an active ATH Business account and a active ATH Móvil account.

 ## Prerequisites

 ![Shape2](RackMultipart20230620-1-9lu3np_html_b18e7627adeba20.gif)

 Before using the ATH Móvil's payment you need to have:

+### ATH Business

-1. An active ATH Business account.
+1\.
+An active ATH Business account.

-2. A card registered in your ATH Business profile.
+2\.
+A card registered in your ATH Business profile.

-3. The public and private key assigned to your business.
+3\.
+The public and private key assigned to your business.

+For instructions on how to open a ATH Business account please refer to: [ATHB flyer eng letter 1.pdf](https://github.com/user-attachments/files/16267504/ATHB.flyer.eng.letter.1.pdf)

+For more information related to ATH Business and how it works please refer to:[ATH BUSINESS_Apr2024.pptx](https://github.com/user-attachments/files/16267585/ATH.BUSINESS_Apr2024.pptx)

+### ATH Móvil

+To complete the payment for testing purposes you need to have:

+1\.
+An active ATH Móvil account.

+2\.
+A card registered in your ATH Móvil profile.
+It can not be the same card that is registered in ATH Business.

+For more information related to ATH Móvil and how it works please refer to:[ATH Móvil_Apr2024.pptx](https://github.com/user-attachments/files/16267592/ATH.Movil_Apr2024.pptx)

 To start working with the API´s for ATH Móvils Payment Button with all its services, it is mandatory to have a Public Token per each business.
 This Public Token is found in the settings section of the ATH Business app and is assigned one unique token per ATH Business account.**